Nouaman1945/FaceRecognition/README.md

-# FaceRecognition
-A basic Python Face Recognition

-#Installation
+Installation

-I used Google Colab for this Code
-What I did is use this line code to download the Face Recognition Library :
+I utilized Google Colab for developing this code.
+To set up the necessary environment, use the following code snippet in a Colab cell to install the Face Recognition library:

+python

 !pip install face_recognition

-and then You good to go
+Once the library is installed, you are ready to explore and use the face recognition features in the code.